Bakry-\'Emery Ricci curvature of doubly warped product of weighted spaces: Preliminaries

 we have

-In application, using these bounds one can then obtain estimates on curvature dimension bounds for doubly twisted products of weighted graphs and networks.
+In practice, using the structural curvature dimension bounds obtained in Theorem~\ref{thm:main-3}, one can directly obtain estimates on curvature dimension bounds for doubly twisted products of weighted graphs and networks.
 However, we take a different approach and instead explore the Ricci form of the doubly warped product to deduce neater bounds in terms of the curvature bounds of the factors.
 The bounds obtained bear resemblance to the Riemannian curvature bounds.
 We should mention that the curvature dimension bounds for the un-normalized discrete Laplacian operator in Cartesian products of graphs have been studied in~\cite{LP,CLP}.
 Important properties of the curvature functions such as their monotonicity and concavity have been discussed in \cite{CLP}.
 The main difficulty in working with graphs is the lack of chain rule which is hand in hand with the fact that discrete Laplacian is almost never a diffusion operator; so we do not have the chain rule at our disposal.
-To get a different and in some cases sharper estimate, we distinguish between curvature saturated and un-saturated vertices.
-In what follows, a curvature maximizer at a vertex $x \in G$ is referred to a function for which